KordingLab/spykesML/README.md

                          max_time = 250 ) #in ms
 xgb_history.fit_cv(X,y, verbose = 2, continuous_folds = True)
 ```
-See the tutorial for how to define parameters, build new encoding models, and more!
+See the tutorial for how to define parameters and build new encoding models.

 ### Dependencies
 #### Basics